KAI511/custom-object-detection-helmet/README.md

 Step 3: Best weight from trained model is downloaded and used in jupyter notebooks for detecting helmets

+We use Pytorch for training and detecting the model.

 The model isn't fully developed, it doesn't have accuracy, any suggestions and improvements towards the model are welcomed.

 Dataset Collection: